muratk5n/thirdwave/en/2022/11/battery-electric.md

 at the same weight"

-Low energy density means heavy-duty transport, or battery based airplanes are out of the question for an battery-electric transition.
+Low energy density means heavy-duty transport, or battery based airplanes are out of the question for a green transition.

 easyJet: "When we.. looked back a few years ago, we realised clearly that the climate emergency is coming our way and that we needed to